Evelyn Rousso

 Horseback Riding

 The creative process isn’t just something you can push through.
-Evelyn says horseback riding forces her to take a mental break, and when her mind can wander freely, she can be much more creative.
+Evelyn says horseback riding forces her to take a mental break, allowing her to return to design problems with a fresh mind, new perspectives, and renewed creativity.